 C:\Program Files (x86)\Microsoft Visual Studio\2019\Community\VC\Auxiliary\Build\vcvars64.bat)

-In order to build a native image, you should add configuration to gradle plugin to enable building of native-image this way:
+In order to build a native image, you should add the following configuration to gradle plugin to enable building of native-image:

 1 2 3 4 5 6